replicante-io/agents/docs/docs/intro-install.md

 # Ensure the built binaries work.
 target/release/replicante-agent-mongodb --version
 target/release/replicante-agent-zookeeper --version

+# Due to additional dependencies of the kafka agent alone,
+# it is managed as a separate project in the same repo.
+# To build it:
+cd kafka/
+cargo build --release
+# NOTE: the kafka agent needs access to JVM libraries and build artifacts.
+target/release/replicante-agent-kafka --version
 ```

 You can now install the desired agents by copying the build target to your preferred location.